Sartaglo/tournamentorganizer/README.md

 - [x] Update the list of permitted roles for tournament organization (Boss, HTRTA, LTRTA, HTCTA, LTCTA).
 - [ ] Reject asterisks, underscores, and colons in registrations to avoid issues with Discord emojis and formatting.
 - [ ] Implement a command for players to manage their own registrations, including the ability to update the content of their registration and the ability to unregister.
+- [ ] Automatically advance everyone in a room if the room has no more players than the advancement count.
 - [ ] Check manual registrations for duplicates or banned players.
 - [ ] Warn about the host registration of hostbanned players.
 - [ ] Restore bot state from files.